Insects are of high value for us and our ecosystems.

 The change of Dr. Hans-Dietrich Reckhaus shows in a haunting way how a self-critical reflection on the value of insects reveals a forethought in the truest sense of the word.
-For his courage in taking the INSECT RESPECT® quality mark a radical transformation from a conventional biocidal manufacturer to a provider of eco-neutral insect control, the Bielefeld entrepreneur was awarded the Querdenker-Award 2014 in the category „thought leaders“.
-The prize, which was initiated in 2010 by the Querdenker-Club, which has around 320,000 members, is awarded annually to outstanding minds, innovative companies and special achievements in business life.
+The Bielefeld entrepreneur was awarded the Vordenker-Preis 2014 for his courage in venturing a radical transformation from a conventional biocide manufacturer to a provider of more ecological insect control with the INSECT RESPECT® quality label.
+Initiated in 2010 by the Querdenker Club – which had over 400,000 members – the prize was awarded to outstanding minds, innovative companies and special achievements in business.

 The German Entrepreneurship Award is awarded every two years by the Harvard Clubs of Germany.
 The award recognizes people who realize entrepreneurial visions and thus make a valuable contribution to society.
 On September 30, 2014, Dr. Hans-Dietrich Reckhaus was selected among the best three entrepreneurs in the „Family Business“ category for his commitment to promoting a sustainable and conscious use of insects in the Frankfurt Opera Tower.

 The Kyocera Environmental Award is one of the leading awards for sustainable companies in the German-speaking world.
 At the 2014 award ceremony, INSECT RESPECT® was selected as one of the best three initiatives in the category „Biodiversity, Nature and Water Conservation“.
 The award ceremony took place in the presence of Prof. Klaus Töpfer, Chairman of the Jury and former Minister of the Environment of the Federal Republic of Germany.

 The ESPRIX Forum is the leading network for business excellence in Switzerland.
 During the meeting for the presentation of the ESPRIX Swiss Award for Excellence 2014, Dr. Hans-Dietrich Reckhaus was invited to present INSECT RESPECT® as a model example for „Sustainable Excellence“.
 The event took place on March 6 at the KKL Luzern in the presence of Swiss President Didier Burkhalter.

 How can business, culture and creativity be linked to profit?
 The new publication „Innovation Economics“ of the Competence Center CREATIVE.NRW shows it with 14 company examples from Germany and Europe, including Reckhaus and INSECT RESPECT®.